 Parliament Hill is one of Canada’s most iconic sites and a must-see when visiting Canada’s capital.
 The historic, neo-Gothic Parliament Buildings stand tall on a hill overlooking the majestic Ottawa River in downtown Ottawa.
 And although the buildings are home to the country’s federal government (Prime Minister Justin Trudeau works there), visitors are welcome on-site for free tours and programming all year-long.
 Whether you visit Parliament Hill for a selfie, for a tour, or to experience one of the many free events, you’ll never run out of things to discover!

-- Senate (Senate of Canada Building).
-This Beaux-Arts-style building has a storied past: Originally built as Ottawa’s train station in 1912 (the same year as the Fairmont Château Laurier which is located directly across the street), it later became the Government Conference Centre.
+- Senate (Senate of Canada Building): This Beaux-Arts-style building has a storied past and beautiful architecture: Originally built as Ottawa’s train station in 1912 (the same year as the Fairmont Château Laurier which is located directly across the street), it later became the Government Conference Centre.
 It was rehabilitated to temporarily house the Senate in part due to its convenient location just one block from Parliament Hill.

-Tours of these new locations will be subject to Parliamentary activity and all tour participants must go through security screening, similar to an airport.
+Tours of these new locations are subject to Parliamentary activity and all tour participants must go through security screening, similar to an airport.

-As of November 28, 2019, visitors will be able to reserve tickets online for guided tours of the House of Commons and the Senate.
-The new online booking system shows real-time availability and allows advanced reservations.
-(As of February 1, 2019, reservations will also be available on a first-come-first-serve basis at the door of each location, dependent on ticket availability.)
+You can reserve tickets online for guided tours of the House of Commons and the Senate.
+The online booking system shows real-time availability and allows advanced reservations.
+Reservations are also available on a first-come-first-serve basis at the door of each location, dependent on ticket availability.

 FREE YEAR-ROUND PROGRAMMING

 The grounds of Parliament Hill are a welcoming and photogenic place, with large grassy spaces, dozens of monuments and the symbolic Centennial Flame.
+(Note: On-site construction may affect access to certain areas).
 Plus, many special events are held year-round on the large front lawn, and they’re all free!
 Here are some highlights you can expect:

 - Changing of the Guard: This free ceremony – modeled on the one in London, England – takes place each morning from late June to late August.
 Watch guards in scarlet uniforms and bearskin hats as they march with precision to the sound of the accompanying military band.